Danil-Grigorev/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 The change will help adding support for other cloud platforms, such as [Packet](https://github.com/packethost/packet-ccm), [Digital Ocean](https://github.com/digitalocean/digitalocean-cloud-controller-manager) or [Alibaba Cloud](https://github.com/kubernetes/cloud-provider-alibaba-cloud).

-It's especially important to do this for OpenStack because switching to the external cloud provider fixes many issues and limitations with the in-tree cloud provider, such as it's reliance on [Nova metadata service](https://docs.openstack.org/nova/latest/admin/metadata-service.html).
-For OpenStack platform, this means the possibility for deploying on provider networks and at the edge.
+It's especially important to do this for OpenStack.
+By switching to the external cloud provider, many issues and limitations with the in-tree cloud provider are mitigated.
+For example, the out-of-tree cloud provider no longer relies on the [Nova metadata service](https://docs.openstack.org/nova/latest/admin/metadata-service.html).
+This would allow for OpenStack deployments on provider networks and at the edge.

 ### Goals

 - Prepare OpenShift components to accommodate the CCMs instead of deprecated in-tree cloud providers.
 - Provide the means to allow management of generic `CCM` component based on the platform specific upstream implementation.
-- Define and implement an upgrading and downgrading paths between the in-tree and the out-of-tree cloud provider configurations.
+- Define and implement an upgrade and downgrade paths between the in-tree and the out-of-tree cloud provider configurations.
-- Ensure the transition will ensure the feature parity between the in-tree and the out-of-tree provider.
+- Ensure full feature parity between the in-tree and the out-of-tree providers before migration to ensure core Kubernetes cloud features (eg. Load Balancer Services) continue to operate as before.
-- Consider support for multiple providers within a single cluster as a possible future configuration (and make sure there are no clashes between provider configurations).

 ### Non-Goals

 - Force an immediate transition for all cloud providers from in-tree support to their out-of-tree counterparts.
 - [CSI driver migration](https://kubernetes.io/blog/2019/12/09/kubernetes-1-17-feature-csi-migration-beta/) is out of scope of this work.
+- Support for multiple providers within a single cluster (Though careful operator design may allow for introduction of this in the future).

 ## Proposal

 Our main goal is to start using Cloud Controller Manager in OpenShift 4, and make a seamless transition for all currently supported providers that require `cloud provider` interface: OpenStack, AWS, Azure, GCP and vSphere.

-To maintain the lifecycle of the CCM we want to implement a cluster operator called `cluster-cloud-controller-manager-operator`, that will handle all administrative tasks: deploy, restore, upgrade, and so on.
+To maintain the lifecycle of the CCM we want to implement a new cluster operator called `cluster-cloud-controller-manager-operator`, that will handle all administrative tasks: deploy, restore, upgrade, and so on.

 ### User Stories